Car insurance for 17-year-olds

 No one wants to pay more for their car insurance coverage than is necessary, and that includes the parents of teen drivers.
 Finding affordable insurance may be a high priority for many families.
 Using data from Quadrant Information Services, Bankrate's insurance editorial team reviewed average premium rates from a broad range of the insurance companies that are writing the most policies in the U.S. to find the best rates for teen drivers.

-While price was our primary metric here, we also took a careful look at other aspects worth considering, such as the quality of each insurer's customer service, available discounts and range of coverage options.
+While price was our primary metric here, we also took a careful look at other aspects worth considering, such as wide geographic availability, the quality of each insurer's customer service, available discounts and range of coverage options.
 The insurers in the table below are rated highly across the board and may be good choices if you are looking for robust coverage for your family that includes a teen.
+However, it may also be worth conducting a local search to see if smaller carriers in your region offer competitive rates.

 ---|---|---|